Data Mesh: a Systematic Gray Literature Review: RQ1. What is Data Mesh

-\item[ID4.3.8.
-Monitoring.]
-The platform should offer tools that enable domains to monitor their data products and the federated global governance team to monitor the data mesh as a whole.
-The tools should include but not be limited to functionality that enables monitoring of the operational health, lineage, costs, and performance concerning data quality metrics.
-They should also support logging, alerts, and automated interventions (e.g., scaling up resources).
-Finally, the monitoring tools must be integrated with the other relevant platform services, for example, adding monitoring capabilities to data pipelines and ML pipelines.
+\item[Monitoring.]
+The platform should offer tools that enable domain teams to monitor their data products and the federated global governance team to monitor the data mesh as a whole~~\cite{dehghani2022data}.
+The tools should include but not be limited to functionality that enables monitoring of the operational health, lineage, costs, and performance concerning data quality metrics~\cite{S4,S48,S71}.
+They should also support logging, alerts, and automated interventions (e.g., scaling up resources)~\cite{S4,S33}.
+Finally, the monitoring tools must be integrated with the other relevant platform services, for example, adding monitoring capabilities to data pipelines and ML pipelines~\cite{S72}.

-\item[ID4.3.9.
-Product Lifecycle Management.]
-The platform should offer capabilities (\eg product versioning, source control, and testing) to allow product developers to manage the lifecycle of a data product.
-Developers should be able to apply DevOps~\cite{ebert2016devops} practices when deploying and operating data products.
+\item[Product Lifecycle Management.]
+The platform should offer capabilities (\eg product versioning, source control, and testing) to allow product developers to manage the lifecycle of a data product~\cite{S4,S53,S64,S110}.
+Developers should be able to apply DevOps~\cite{ebert2016devops} practices when deploying and operating data products~\cite{S27,S31}.
 For example, they should be able to use CI-CD (Continuous Integration and Continuous Delivery or Continuous Deployment) platform services to atomically build and test the data pipelines and APIs used by the products, deploy them using the pipeline orchestration and container hosting services of the self-serve platform.

-\item[ID4.3.10.
-Security and Privacy.]
-The platform services must enable realizing data products' security and privacy requirements.
-For example, the platform can include a data encryption service to secure data at rest and in motion.
-In addition, an identity and access management (IAM) service can be provided to manage user and product identities and enforce access control policies for data products and other platform services.
+\item[Security and Privacy.]
+The platform services must enable the realization of data products' security and privacy requirements~\cite{S2,dehghani2022data}.
+For example, the platform can include a data encryption service to secure data at rest and in motion~\cite{S13,S28,S86}.
+In addition, an identity and access management (IAM) service can be provided to manage user and product identities and enforce access control policies for data products and other platform services~\cite{S7,S28,S29,S79,S103,S110}.